hazelcast/hazelcast-jet/site/website/blog/2020-10-06-enabling-full-text-search.md

 algorithm, the implementation we use was originally published on [Github](https://github.com/Linguistic/rake).
-The implementation is not important for the demonstration, you could use any other Java library, call 3rd party service, e.g. via [grpc](/docs/how-tos/grpc) or use our [python integration](/docs/tutorials/python).
+The implementation is not important for the demonstration, you could use any other Java library, call a 3rd party service, e.g. via [grpc](/docs/how-tos/grpc) or use our [python integration](/docs/tutorials/python).

 ```java